At the start or end of a tenancy, landlords often need to work out pro rata rent so tenants only pay for the days they occupy the property.

-One method is used for calculating how much rent tenants must pay when moving out part-way through a rental period (i.e., on any day that is not the final day of a rental period).
-This usually happens when a landlord serves a Section 21 notice which expires part way through a period.
-In these cases, the Housing Act 1988 describes the method to use:
+One method is used when a tenant moves out partway through a rental period – that is, on any day that isn’t the final day of the month.
+This often happens when a landlord serves a Section 21 notice that expires before the end of the rental period.
+The Housing Act 1988 sets out how to calculate the rent owed in these cases:

-The amount of rent due for the final rental period is therefore £400.
+The pro rata rent for the final period would be £400.

 Pro Rata Rent Calculator